zqubit/334f21/MidtermProject3/README.md

 ## Repository management and submission

 1. We suggest you to continue to work on your repo of midterm project.
-2. Submit a report in pdf on Compass2g.
+2. Submit a report in pdf on Canvas.
 Please don't submit code.
 One submission for one team is enough.

 ## Code provided
 The following files are related to this assignment.